xuanswe/mini-sqlite/README.md

-# mini-sql-db
+# mini-sqlite
-Implement a mini version of a traditional SQL database for learning purpose
+In this repo, I am going to implement a mini version of [SQLite database](https://sqlite.org/src/dir?ci=trunk) for learning purpose.